 Chris and I both really miss MJ&DJ.
 We loved making the show together, as it forced us to spend time together at a teeny desk, sharing a microphone, talking and laughing.
 Our show was raw, our conversations were spontaneous, but it was fun and we had an incredibly receptive and loyal audience.

-We don't yet have a plan for MJ&DJ other than just bringing it back from the dead!
+We don't yet have a plan for MJ&DJ other than just one day bringing it back from the dead!
 I think initially we wanted it to be both an active blog and a weekly podcast, but for our relaunch, we're really only going to focus on the once per week podcast where Chris and I banter around a topic + parenting and becoming local date night / family outing experts.
+We have no idea when that day will be, though.
+Chris' work schedule and my homeschooling schedule doesn't give us too many margins these days.

 One thing I really enjoyed about Adored Austin is that I covered Austin fashion events, so I was always out and about in my city, forging new connections and making new friends in the blog and fashion communities.
 I'd like to do something similar with MJ&DJ and suburban married couples and parents.
 The online space that I've always been interested in is the intersection where Internet connections become meaningful in-person relationships.
-I have a vision that we can reach a wide (national) audience with our lighthearted podcast and then host local events and do family meet-ups and playdates when we travel (note: we hope to do a San Antonio / Austin trip this year as well as a central California trip, an Indiana trip, and a Washington DC trip).
+I have a vision that we can reach a wide (national) audience with our lighthearted podcast and then host local events and do family meet-ups and playdates when we travel.

 These are big dreams, and we're only three weeks in to the new year, so who knows how it will all actually shake down.
-Once a week, though, I'll be sending out an Indiana/Elsewhere newsletter with the latest blog posts, things I'm mulling over, and weird stuff I find online.
+I don't see things getting easier until 2018, honestly.
+Once a week, though, I'd like to try to send out an Indiana/Elsewhere newsletter with the latest blog posts, things I'm mulling over, and weird stuff I find online.
 When MJ&DJ comes back, I'll email y'all.
 In the meantime, if you'd like me to invade your inbox once / week, feel free to sign up.

 Last week I wrote a bit about how my wardrobe, since moving from east Austin to suburban Atlanta went from bright and colorful to more subdued and neutral.
 In a way, I felt that over the course of the last two years, my personality went from bright and colorful to more subdued, too.
 I felt that I lost some of my personal style and the joy of getting dressed.